zelisinho/template-wday2snow-worker2user-broadcast/README.md

 As a Workday admin I want to broadcast all modified worker entries to Service Now as user entries.

 The data is processed as follows:

-1. Workday is polled in intervals for new modifications of workers using scheduler
+1. Workday is polled in intervals for new modifications of workers using scheduler.
-2. Service Now is queried for existing entries
+2. Service Now is queried for existing entries.
-3. Either a new user is created or existing is updated
+3. Either a new user is created or existing is updated.
 <!-- Use Case (end) -->

 # Considerations